tt-rss/tt-rss.github.io/docs/Installation-Guide.md

 `docker compose exec backups /etc/periodic/weekly/backup`

-Alternatively, if you want to initiate backups from the host (or if you're using PostgreSQL 18+, currently incompatible with the `backup`-container) you can do something like this:
+Alternatively, if you want to initiate backups from the host (or if you're using PostgreSQL 18+, currently incompatible with the `backup` container) you can do something like this:

 ```sh
 source .env